Luckytrang2010/Luckytrang2010/README.md

 # Hacking

-Learning to hack rn, permanent XSS is hot, reverse proxy and shell too <3
+Learning to hack rn

+playing with sockets and packets are my "fetishes"

 ---